 Finally, there is a third situation in which it would also be possible to obtain this authorization to leave and re-enter Spain.

-That is, when you formalize your initial application for your residence permit in Spain.
+That is, when you formalize your initial application for your residence permit in Spain, you have obtained your positive resolution and have completed your fingerprint registration.

 This process is divided into two stages, since you will not receive the physical card at the very same moment.